yjhjstz/deep-into-node/README.md

 This book is copyrighted by the author.
 Unauthorized reproduction in any form is prohibited.

-- Contact the author @江凌 Weibo: http://weibo.com/yangjianghua
+- Contact the author Weibo: http://weibo.com/yangjianghua

-- Email: yjhjstz#gmail.com, Blog: http://alinode.aliyun.com
+- Email: yjhjstz#gmail.com

 This book is still being written.
 Welcome readers to discuss https://github.com/yjhjstz/deep-into-node/issues